cliff-rosen/kh/_specs/workflow_step_control_redesign.md

 Build system prompt that includes:
 - Current step: `exploration`
 - Valid next steps list (includes exploration + all uncompleted data steps)
 - Instruction: "You are in EXPLORATION mode.
+You MUST use MODE: QUESTION.
 Ask questions to gather context.
-When you have enough info to suggest options for a specific field, transition to that data step."
+When you have enough info to suggest options for a specific field, you MUST transition to that data step - DO NOT provide suggestions while still in exploration."

 LLM receives:
 - User's message
 - Current config state
 - Conversation history
 - Valid transitions
-- Whether a step just completed

 **AFTER LLM Call:**